jpreecedev/photonow/README.md

 Find My Face was built using the following technologies;

-- Next.js with a custom back-end, which features server-side rendering, client side hydration and more.
+- Next.js with a custom back-end, which features server-side rendering, client-side hydration and more.
 - AWS Rekognition, for face detection/recognition.
 - React for the front-end.
 - MongoDB to store data about users, orders, payments etc.